 It started with “Tiger King”—our first family show early in COVID.

 “Wait, tell me again—it’s about that woman that runs that big cat place in Tampa?”
-I had said to my sister, who’d just finished watching it with my niece and nephews.
+I had said to my sister, who’d just finished watching this reality TV show with my niece and nephews.

 “Yeah, the place Mom and Dad took the kids when they were little.”